-Do you know which is the most astonishing method to unlock your creativity and generate a stream of ideas?
+Do you know which is the simplest but most overlooked method to unlock your creative thinking and generate a stream of ideas?

 Stay still on the ground and wait for your brain to work, gather ideas, and collect the information it has acquired lately.
 Give it time to remember what you read last night and what you heard your friend saying on the same topic two weeks ago.
 Give it time to relate the two issues, find the differences, troubleshoot them, and find a solution.
 Now, this is an idea.